 What does it mean to have a stoma?

-As if that wasn't hard enough to reconcile in my mind, the news that I would have to have a colostomy bag was unthinkable!
-At first it was a coin flip as to whether I'd need a temporary or permanent stoma.
-But after intense radiation failed to shrink the tumor as much as was hoped, I was told there was no chance of a reversal if I wanted the best chance of survival.
+As if that wasn't hard enough to reconcile in my mind, the news that I would need a colostomy bag was unthinkable!
+At first, it was a coin flip as to whether it would be temporary or permanent.
+But after intense radiation had failed to shrink the tumor, I was told there was no chance of having reversal surgery if I wanted the best chances of survival.

-So here I am, 9 months later, a pro at my own stoma care, loving the amazing sense of community and camaraderie I get from being an ostomate.
-I bloomin' love it!
-I also love little ButtFace, as I unaffectionately called my stoma.
-That name was meant as an insult, now it's a term of endearment and a seemingly infinite source of giggling-pleasure for me and my young niece and nephew.
-Lesley was spot-on (once again - ain't those kind of people annoying?!)
-I do “Own It.”
+So here I am nine months later.
+A pro at my own stoma care and loving the sense of community and camaraderie I get from being an ostomate.
+Yes, I bloomin' LOVE it!
+I also love little ButtFace (what I unaffectionately nicknamed my stoma).
+That name was meant as an insult, but now it's a term of endearment and a seemingly infinite source of giggling-pleasure for me and my family.
+Lesley was spot-on once again (ain't those kind of people annoying?)
+I do own it!

 I think I may have reconciled that original equation.
-Yes, there's an incurable cancer diagnosis, but with the new sense of purpose having a stoma (and a loud voice) has afforded me, so I think I'm going to cope okay.
-If I have helped even just one person on their ostomy journey, I'm satisfied.
+Yes, there's an incurable cancer diagnosis, but with a new sense of purpose having a stoma (and a loud voice), I think I'm going to cope okay.
+If I have helped even one person on their ostomy journey, I'm satisfied.
 I've made something of my life and at last, there's meaning.